The benefits of collagen

 Collagen creams: limited effectiveness

-Collagen creams are often touted for their anti-aging benefits.
-However, collagen is a large molecule that cannot cross the skin barrier and reach the dermis.
-Therefore, these creams primarily provide surface hydration, but they do not increase collagen production in the skin.
+Collagen creams are often promoted for their anti-aging effects.
+However, collagen is a large molecule that cannot penetrate the skin barrier and reach the dermis.
+As a result, these creams mainly provide surface hydration, but do not increase collagen production in the skin.

-It is better to use creams rich in peptides which will stimulate the collagen naturally present in your skin.
+It's best to use creams rich in peptides that will stimulate the collagen naturally present in your skin.

 Collagen injections